Issue / Question

 The ZD400 Series Printers have the option of having Bluetooth installed (factory only).
-This can be configured for use with other Bluetooth devices and acts as a 'peripheral' device in the connection.
+This can be configured with other Bluetooth devices and acts as a 'peripheral' device in the connection.
 For more information, refer to ZD410D: Bluetooth Option Configuration.

 For Zebra Setup Utilities Bluetooth configuration, refer to Bluetooth Setup using the Zebra Setup Utility.

 The printer support a Bluetooth Low Energy feature included with Bluetooth 4.0.

-There are no knows applications for this at this time and given its limited data length capabilities it is not used for printing.
+There are no known applications for this, and given its limited data length capabilities, it is not used for printing.

 Printing App, Driver, or Program

-Zebra printers are command interpretation engines using printer commands to to define the printed images.
+Zebra printers are command interpretation engines using printer commands to define the printed images.